atet/learn/capture/README.md

 [![.img/step04c.png](.img/step04c.png)](#nolink)

-* After you stop the recording, ShareX will take a few moments to compile your animation and save it out as `*.gif` format
+* After you stop the recording, ShareX will take a few moments to process your animation and save it out as `*.gif` format
 * Watch my screen recording of deleting the first screenshot we took (right-click on thumbnail):

 [![.img/step04d.gif](.img/step04d.gif)](#nolink)